Joe Allen (basketball): Bradley University

 Allen enrolled at Bradley University in the fall of 1964, however due to a knee surgery mid-season, he was forced to wear a knee-brace for the rest of his playing time at Bradley.
 In his sophomore year he was the starting center of the 1965–66 Braves team that finished second in the Missouri Valley with a 20–6 record.
 As a junior, Allen maintained his starting center role on a team that finished fourth in the conference with an overall record of 17–9.
 His best year came during the 1967–68 season, when Allen was named team co-captain and the Braves finished their schedule with an overall record of 19–9.

-During his three years of varsity basketball, Allen recorded 13 games with 30 or more points, including a high of 45 points versus Southern California on December 9, 1966 at Robertson Fieldhouse.
+During his three years of varsity basketball, Allen recorded 13 games with 30 or more points, including a high of 45 points versus Southern California on December 9, 1966, at Robertson Fieldhouse.
 He recorded the first triple-double in Bradley Basketball history with 25 points, 11 rebounds and 12 assists against Oklahoma on December 20, 1966, also at Robertson Fieldhouse.
 Allen was named co-captain of the team prior to the 1967–1968 season and would go onto lead the nation in field goal percentage (.655) during that same year.
 He is one of seven Bradley Basketball players to have his uniform number retired (#31), and finished his career third on Bradley's all-time scoring list with 1,752 career points and fourth with 865 career rebounds.
-Allen would return to Bradley to serve as an assistant coach from 1972–1977.
+Allen would return to Bradley to serve as an assistant coach from 1972 to 1977.

 During the 2003 season, Allen was named to the Bradley Basketball Team of the Century.